Exhibit explores heyday of Atlantic Ocean luxury liners

 For ocean liners, luxury was largely on display during meals.
 Lunch on the Lusitania, a British ocean liner that was torpedoed by a German submarine in 1915, might include green turtle soup.
 And hindquarters of lamb on fine china with shiny silver cutlery.

-In the exhibit, there also is a 1950 photograph of the famous Hollywood actress Marlene Dietrich, wearing a Christian Dior buttoned-up skirt suit and waiting to board the liner Queen Elizabeth, operated by the Cunard Line.
-Dietrich was an experienced trans-Atlantic tourist; she had a favorite room with a wooden piano that is part of the exhibit.
+In the exhibit, there also is a 1950 photograph of the famous Hollywood actress Marlene Dietrich.
+She was wearing a Christian Dior buttoned-up skirt suit.
+She was waiting to board the liner Queen Elizabeth.
+It was operated by the Cunard Line.
+Dietrich was an experienced trans-Atlantic tourist.
+She had a favorite room with a wooden piano.
+The piano is part of the exhibit.

 Ocean Liners captures the museum-goer's imagination.
 It highlights a contrast between ocean travel now and yesteryear, said Richard Griffin, of Salem, Massachusetts.
 Griffin was viewing the exhibit with his wife Cynthia.